 - 1. Upon request for assistance the Regional Health Authority will activate their appropriate emergency response plan(s).
-Should the Municipality activate an EOC, the RHA will assign a medical/health representative to report to the EOC if deemed necessary. - 2.
+Should the City activate an EOC, the RHA will assign a medical/health representative to report to the EOC if deemed necessary. - 2.
 The nature and degree of response may vary depending on location.
-The coordinated response of medical and public health services and facilities within the Municipality or area may include but are not limited to: - a) Medical services including triage, medical treatment at the emergency site, ambulance transportation, hospitalization, psychosocial support, morgue services, pharmaceutical and medical supplies. - b) Public health measures including the collection, interpretation and dissemination of information to manage a public health response.
+The coordinated response of medical and public health services and facilities within the City or area may include but are not limited to: - a) Medical services including triage, medical treatment at the emergency site, ambulance transportation, hospitalization, psychosocial support, morgue services, pharmaceutical and medical supplies. - b) Public health measures including the collection, interpretation and dissemination of information to manage a public health response.
 All Public Health emergencies require immediate notification of the Chief Medical Officer of Health or designated authority.
 This includes infectious disease, sanitation, monitoring of food and water, and pest control. - 3.
 Identify medical/health emergency telecommunication needs and assist in linking response provider, health facilities, and all EOC's and field operation sites. - 4.
-Depending on the nature of the event, communicate with the Department of Health and Community Services (DHCS). - 5.
-Monitor the need for more health assistance and resources that may be available in the local area or region and coordinate request for assistance from other RHA's or DHCS.
+Depending on the nature of the event, communicate with the Department of Health and Community Services (DHCS).

-Responsibilities of Provincial Emergency Services Division - Justice and Public Safety
+5. Monitor the need for more health assistance and resources that may be available in the local area or region and coordinate request for assistance from other RHA's or DHCS.

-The Emergency Services Division is tasked with the implementation of an emergency management strategy designed to develop and maintain a modern and robust emergency management system in the province, in collaboration with agency partners and stakeholder, in planning against, preparing for, responding to and recovering from emergencies, disasters, and fires.
+Responsibilities of Provincial Emergency Services Division - Justice and Public Safety and robust emergency management system in the province, in collaboration with agency partners and stakeholder, in planning against, preparing for, responding to and recovering from emergencies, disasters, and fires.